2017–18 NFL playoffs: NFC: Philadelphia Eagles 15, Atlanta Falcons 10

 With just under six minutes left in the third quarter, the Eagles got the ball on their own 7-yard line due to a 39-yard punt by Matt Bosher.
-From there, Foles completed 5 of 7 passes for 70 yards – Jeffery caught three of them for 46 – on a 74-yard, 12-play drive to take the lead at 12–10 with Elliott's 37-yard field goal.
+From there, Foles completed 5 of 7 passes for 70 yards – Jeffery caught three of them for 46 – on a 74-yard, 12-play drive to retake the lead at 12–10 with Elliott's 37-yard field goal.
 Elliott's ensuing kickoff went out of bounds, giving Atlanta good field position on their own 40-yard line.
 On the next play, the last of the third quarter, Ryan was sacked for a 10-yard loss by safety Rodney McLeod.
 The Falcons ended up going three-and-out and their defense was soon back on the field trying to contain another long Eagles drive.
 This one went for 14 plays and 80 yards, 32 of them on a reception by Ajayi, taking 7:57 off the clock.
-Desmond Trufant managed to end the drive on the Falcons' 3-yard line by tackling Clement a yard short of a first down on third-and-3.
+Desmond Trufant managed to end the drive on the Atlanta 3-yard line by tackling Clement a yard short of a first down on third-and-3.
 However, Elliott kicked his third field goal on the next play, giving Philadelphia a 15–10 lead with 6:02 remaining.
-Atlanta took the ball back and drove to a first down on the Eagles' 9-yard line, featuring a 20-yard reception by Julio Jones on fourth-and-6.
-After throwing incomplete passes on the next two plays, Ryan threw a seven-yard pass to Jones on the 2-yard line.
-Then with 1:05 left, Ryan tried to connect with Jones in the end zone, but the pass went just through his hands, enabling the Eagles to get the ball and run out the clock.
+Atlanta took the ball back and drove to a first down on the Eagles' 9-yard line, featuring a 20-yard reception by Julio Jones on 4th-and-6.
+After throwing incomplete passes on the next two plays, Ryan threw a 7-yard pass to Jones on the 2-yard line.
+Then on fourth down with 1:05 left, Ryan tried to connect with Jones in the end zone, but the pass went through his hands, enabling the Eagles to get the ball back and run out the clock.

 Filling in for injured starter Carson Wentz, Foles completed 23 of 30 passes for 246 yards.
 Ajayi rushed for 54 yards and caught three passes for 44 yards.
 Ryan completed 22 of 36 passes for 210 yards and a touchdown.
 Jones caught nine passes for 101 yards and rushed for 21 yards, while Tevin Coleman was the top rusher of the game with 10 carries for 79 yards, while also catching a pass for 14 yards.